How media buyers can forecast the financial downturn

 Increasing ad spend now could help to build your cash reserves to create a bigger cushion for when business slows down.
 Or you might generate growth that you can sustain into the recession.

-With flexible credit lines from £10k to £2m, 37 to 60-day payment terms and 0% interest, the Juni card allows you to scale campaigns, increase your cash runway, and boost cash flow.*
+Juni allows you to scale campaigns, increase your cash runway, and boost cash flow with flexible credit lines.*

-*For UK companies only, upon eligibility.
+*Capital for cards is available for companies registered in UK, NL, SE, DE, FR, ES, IT, NO, and FI, upon eligibility.
 Penalties and interest apply in cases of late payment only.
 Terms and conditions apply.
 See website for details.

 Start forecasting the downturn